Posted on Monday, May 29th, 2023 at 7:51 pm

 Understanding your options for compensation after a hit-and-run accident in Alabama can seem overwhelming at first, but a clear path forward can make things a bit easier.
 Your first and likely best option for recovering compensation is to file a claim with your insurance company under your uninsured motorist (UM) coverage.
 All auto insurance providers in Alabama must offer UM coverage as part of their policies.
 If you didn’t want this coverage, you would have had to refuse it in writing.
 This specific coverage becomes your safety net when the at-fault driver is either uninsured or, as in a hit-and-run case, cannot be found.
 UM coverage can shoulder costs like medical bills, lost income, and other losses up to the limits set in your policy.

 The other option for recovering compensation after a hit-and-run is to file a claim against the other driver, assuming the police can find them.
 But there’s an essential rule in Alabama you need to know: we operate under a contributory negligence rule, which means if you’re found to be even slightly at fault, you could be prevented from recovering any damages.
-Therefore, it’s critical to establish that the other party is entirely at fault, and that’s where an experienced personal injury attorney can make a significant difference in your case.
+Therefore, it’s critical to establish that the other party is entirely at fault, and that’s where an experienced personal injury attorney can make a significant difference in your case, especially when it comes to gathering the evidence needed to convict a hit-and-run offender.